 Get the Help You Need After an Auto Accident

-Being injured in an auto accident presents many challenges and is often a traumatic experience during and after the actual crash.
+Being injured in an auto accident is often a traumatic experience during and after the actual crash.
 It is important to remember that no matter how difficult the situation, there may be a way to set things right.
-To help an accident survivor cope physically, emotionally, and financially, he or she may file an injury claim or pursue a lawsuit to hold negligent parties responsible.
-While not every car crash calls for legal action, it helps to at least know your legal rights and options to make the best decision for your specific situation.
+Accident survivors are given ways to cope physically, emotionally, and financially by filing an injury claim or pursuing a lawsuit to hold the negligent parties responsible.
+While not every car crash calls for legal action, it helps to know your rights and options to make the best decision for your specific situation.

-If you have been injured in a Washington auto accident, you deserve to hold the negligent party accountable.
-The aftermath of an auto accident may seem overwhelming, especially when contacting insurance companies, gathering information, and dealing with financial expenses.
-The skilled Seattle car crash attorneys at Hardwick and Pendergast, P.S. help personal injury and wrongful death victims secure fair compensation for their losses.
+With over two decades of experience seeking justice for Seattle car accident victims, Hardwick & Pendergast, P.S., will work diligently on your behalf.
 We understand that no amount of money can undo what has happened; however, we want to help your family through legal hardships so you can focus on healing and rebuilding your life.
 Fill out a contact form today for a free consultation if you or your child has been hurt in a car accident.